NREL/OpenStudio-ERI/docs/source/software_connection.rst

 ********************

 A single ``Appliances/ClothesWasher`` element may be specified.

+If no clothes washer is located within the Rated Home, a clothes washer in the nearest shared laundry room on the project site shall be used if available for daily use by the occupants of the Rated Home.
+If there are multiple clothes washers, the clothes washer with the highest Label Energy Rating (kWh/yr) shall be used.

 The efficiency of the clothes washer can either be entered as an ``IntegratedModifiedEnergyFactor`` or a ``ModifiedEnergyFactor``.
 Several other inputs from the EnergyGuide label must be provided as well.